‘Troop Train’ Offers Free Rides To Veterans and Their Families

-VAN BUREN (KFSM) — The Arkansas and Missouri Railroad opening their train cars to veterans and their families this memorial day weekend.
+VAN BUREN (KFSM) -- The Arkansas and Missouri Railroad opening their train cars to veterans and their families this Memorial Day weekend.

 The 'Troop Train' as it's called gives those veterans a free ride on the train.